 As a teacher, you spend most of your time looking after other people, from stressed-out students to concerned parents.
 Yet more often than not, your own mental wellbeing takes a back seat, leaving you at risk of stress, anxiety, and even burnout.

 As a preferred provider for Teacher’s Health and Teachers Union Health (TUH), National Dental Care Group is keen to acknowledge the phenomenal job that our teachers do.
-As teachers get ready to head back to the classroom after the Summer holidays, we’re shining a light on the importance of self-care for teachers, with some tips on how to maintain positive mental health during these challenging times.
+As teachers get ready to head back to the classroom after the Summer holidays, we’re shining a light on the importance of self-care for teachers, with some tips on how to maintain positive mental health.

 Set aside dedicated time for self-care activities